aeternity/tutorials/README.md

 Get support in [the Forum](https://forum.aeternity.com/c/mining).

 ## Get some ættos!
+There is a faucet for testnet tokens available here https://faucet.aepps.com

-You can request up to 2m ættos for testing purposes using this topic in the Forum:
+If you prefer human interaction, you can request up to 2m ættos for testing purposes using this topic in the Forum:

 [https://forum.aeternity.com/t/get-some-aettos-for-testing-purposes/1754](https://forum.aeternity.com/t/get-some-aettos-for-testing-purposes/1754)

 **More tutorials are coming!**

+To edit this page, go here: https://github.com/aeternity/tutorials/edit/master/README.md